There are moments when a single thought suddenly changes everything. For me, it wasn't a scientific article. No study. No lecture.

 Why did insects seem to prefer certain places?

-And why did some soils appear tired despite fertilization?
+And why did some soils feel tired despite fertilization?

-The deeper he researched, the less he was satisfied with the purely chemical explanation of agriculture.
+The deeper he researched, the less satisfied he was with the purely chemical explanation of agriculture.
 Nitrogen.
 Phosphorus.
 Potassium.
-That couldn't possibly be all.
+That couldn't possibly be everything.

 There's a story about Callahan that particularly fascinated me.
 During his work, he repeatedly observed that insects were astonishingly sensitive to electromagnetic fields.
-Much more sensitive than was thought at the time.
+Much more sensitive than previously thought.
 He began to investigate how nature reacts to frequencies.

 And suddenly, there was this big question:

 If insects can perceive electromagnetic fields... why not plants?
 Why not soils?
 Why not entire landscapes?
-This question wouldn't let him go.
-And that's where his journey to paramagnetism began.
+This question never left him.
+And that's exactly where his journey to paramagnetism began.

 What is Paramagnetism?

 The term sounds complicated at first.
 Almost off-putting.
-(A small fun fact on the side: while researching, I saw that Callahan's books are listed in the "Occultism" section of America's digital libraries.)
+(A little fun fact: while researching, I saw that in America's digital libraries, Callahan's books are listed under the occult section.)

 You walk barefoot across a meadow and immediately feel calm.

-You enter an old garden and everything feels soft, alive, and harmonious.
+You enter an old garden, and everything seems soft, alive, and harmonious.

-Or you hold soil in your hands and intuitively realize: Something is right here.
-The whole cosmos resonates here.
+Or you hold some soil in your hands and intuitively realize: Something is right here.
+The entire cosmos resonates here.

-These were precisely the observations that interested Callahan.
+These are precisely the observations that interested Callahan.
 What I find particularly touching is that he didn't just view plants as biological machines.
 He spoke of leaves as antennas.
-Of plants as finely tuned beings that constantly communicate with their environment.
+Of plants as finely tuned beings constantly communicating with their environment.

 Today, that suddenly doesn't sound so crazy anymore.